PrincessMaggy/MealPalV2/README.md

 ### Referral Feature

 - Automatically generates a referral link for logged-in users.
-- Referral links are unique to the each user because it's been generated with the User ID.
+- Referral links are unique to the each user because it's been generated with the User's ID.
 - Users earn points for every successful referral.
 - Points can be redeemed for rewards.
 - Users can copy their referral link to the clipboard.